Checkpoint Challenges Customer Photo

 About Checkpoint Challenges

-Do you enjoy hiking or long walks in the park but also want to keep your mind stimulated?
+Do you enjoy walking in the park or going on hikes but want to keep your mind active at the same time?

-Checkpoint Challenges will take you off the beaten path for an outdoor adventure like no other.
-Choose your own route between the marked points while perfecting your map reading skills.
+Get ready for an outdoor adventure like no other with Checkpoint Challenges.
+Create your own route between the marked points while refining your map reading abilities!

-Like traditional orienteering, each course consists of a sequence of points marked on a map that must be visited in sequence.
-Participants choose their own route between the checkpoints, eventually returning back to the Start location.
-However, instead of a full-size paper map, your smartphone will only show you the current map segment with an intergated compass along with details on your progess and hints to prevent you getting lost.
+Like conventional orienteering, each course includes a sequence of map points that must be visited in order.
+Participants select their own routes between checkpoints, eventually returning to the Start.
+Instead of a full-size paper map, though, your phone will show only the current course segment, complete with an integrated compass, progress details, and hints to keep you oriented.

-There is no need to wait for a club meet as our courses are available whenever you are.
-Enjoyed as either a competitive sport, with rankings for each leg of the course, or a recreational activity, this enriching outdoor pursuit is prefect for any active person or group of adventurers.
+Our courses are available whenever you are, eliminating the need to wait for a club event.
+Participate competitively, with rankings for each leg of the course, or enjoy as a recreational activity.
+This enriching outdoor pursuit is perfect for any active person or group of adventurers.

 Checkpoint Challenges Bosler